Global Small-Cap Equity Fund

 Positioning

-• The fund invests in businesses with a clear competitive edge, a record of consistent top line (revenue) and bottom line (earnings) growth, and management that has experience, clear goals and integrity.
+• The fund invests in businesses with a clear competitive edge that offer products and services the world needs.
+A record of consistent sales and profit growth is important, along with a management team that has experience and integrity.

 Commissions, trailing commissions, management fees and expenses all may be associated with mutual fund investments.
 Important information about the Steadyhand funds is contained in our Simplified Prospectus.
 Please read the prospectus before investing.
 Mutual funds are not guaranteed, their values change frequently, and past performance may not be repeated.